startergate/Dynamica/README.md

 # Dynamica
-Dynamica is Web wallpaper for Wallpaper Engine inspired by macOS
+Dynamica is web wallpaper for Wallpaper Engine inspired by macOS